RHINO (squat): Eviction

 The RHINO organisation often faced legal troubles, and in 2007 it was dissolved by the Swiss Federal Tribunal because of its "illegal aims."

 Geneva police then evicted the inhabitants on July 23, 2007.
 There were 19 arrests and water cannon was used to quell the riots.

 The RHINO eviction was a large chunk of the city's plan to evict all the squats.
 Chief prosecutor Daniel Zappelli, who at that time was dealing with at least 27 criminal procedures concerning squatting in Geneva, commented "There comes a time when state authority should be affirmed and restored."

 European Court of Human Rights

-RHINO appealed the decision to dissolve their organisation and in 2011 won their case at the European Court of Human Rights.
+RHINO appealed the decision to dissolve its organisation and in 2011 won its case at the European Court of Human Rights.
 The judgement asserted that the eviction violated the article 11 (Freedom of association) rights of the squatters and ordered compensation of 65,651 Euros in respect of pecuniary damage and 21,949 Euros for costs and expenses.